talnoznisky/is-this-norah-jones/README.md

 This is the raw material of a lil zine of some haikus I wrote during late summer and early fall of 2020.

-A graphic interpretation accompanies each haiku.
-Each haiku is hashed (i.e. scrambled into a computer-readable interpretation of the data) and then passed to a graphic generator script.
+The graphic accompaniments are graphic representations of the haikus.
+Each haiku hashed into a code the describes the file's data.
+Another algorithm then uses that code as the sequence for a new drawing.
+Each haiku's drawing is unique and distinct.

 Here's a [nice summary](https://blog.benjojo.co.uk/post/ssh-randomart-how-does-it-work-art) of the image-making algorithm.